ARL-UTEP-OC/ecel/README.md

 * Windows 8/10 64-bit, but see caveat(s) below

 *ECEL must be run as root.
 In order for the task bar status icon to function properly, you must also be logged in as root.
-*ECEL must be run from an administrative command prompt on Windows.
+On Windows, ECEL must be run from an administrative command prompt.

 ## Installation
 To install ECEL, run `./install.sh`.
 A internet connection is required for installation.

 ## Windows Installation
+An internet connection is required for installation.
 To install ECEL on windows, complete the following steps in the exact order they are listed:
 1. Install python -V 2.7.13.
 It is important that this is the only version of python installed on your machine, and that it is stored directly on your C:\ drive (i.e. C:\Python27).
 When you download python, ensure that pip is going to be installed, and that python is added to your %path% variable.
 2. Download the windows GTK3 runtime installer here: https://sourceforge.net/projects/gtk3win/